Hizoco Business Whitepaper

 - Autonomous Application Revenue: Developers independently control pricing strategies, user data, and distribution channels, no longer subject to platform rules and commission rates

-- Transparent Profit Sharing Rules: ZCP contract templates (LP3/LP4, etc.) preset profit-sharing logic, with trigger conditions automatically executed and execution processes stored on-chain, eliminating room for human manipulation
+- Transparent Profit-Sharing Rules: ZCP contract templates (LP3/LP4, etc.) preset profit-sharing logic, with trigger conditions automatically executed and execution processes stored on-chain, eliminating room for human manipulation

 - Community Governance Participation: After DAO mechanism implementation, ecosystem rule adjustments require on-chain community proposals and voting, with developers and users jointly participating in ecosystem governance

-On-Chain Profit Sharing Advantages:
+On-Chain Profit-Sharing Advantages:

 - Profit-sharing rules written into contracts, automatically executed upon trigger conditions, eliminating tampering risks